mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/6-exception-catchers.md

 # Exception Catchers

-An `ExceptionCatcher` is a lifecycle component that allows you to catch exceptions that are thrown during the request lifecycle.
+An `ExceptionCatcher` is a Lifecycle Component that allows you to catch exceptions that are thrown during the request lifecycle.
 No matter where the exception is thrown, the request flow is aborted and the exception is caught by the server.
 The `ExceptionCatcher`'s responsibility is to handle certain types of exceptions and prepare an error response to be sent back to the client.

 ## Create an ExceptionCatcher